The weather in the Alps: anything is possible

 Of course you'd pack thinner clothing in Summer, but the best advice for any season is to be able to dress in multiple layers.
 That allows you to adapt quickly when weather is changing through the days or when you visit higher areas.
 Also you want to have a rain coat, sun glasses and suntan lotion.
 A scarf and gloves are convenient in Winter or if you plan to visit mountain tops.
 Winter sports and hiking require their own specific gear and preparations.

 If the weather is important to your vacation, you may want to carefully select the towns you plan to stay in.
 If you prefer snow covered towns or Winter sports, you need to visit Switzerland in Winter (mid December to March) and pick towns above 1,000 m.
-You can have a warm, sunny Summer all around Switzerland, but for the very best chances, you'd best stay in low regions like Lake Geneva, the Rhône valley up to Brig (the Valais) and the lakes of Ticino.
+You can have a warm, sunny Summer all around Switzerland, but for the very best chances, you'd best stay in low regions in the south like Lake Geneva, the Rhône valley up to Brig (the Valais), Lake Maggiore and Lake Lugano.